-Once you try this delicious, super fresh-tasting, Strawberry Freezer Jam, you’ll be spoiled for life.
+Once you try this fabulous, No-Fail, Super Easy Strawberry Freezer Jam, you’ll be spoiled for life.
 I call it “springtime in a jar”!
 It’s like a little dollop of heaven on toast, biscuits, scones, ice cream, yogurt…

 Spring has definitely sprung here in the mountains of North Carolina and summer is just around the corner.
 The days are cool, sunny and gorgeous with lovely blooms and trees now fully dressed in vibrant green.